kubewarden/docs/docs/writing-policies/go/02-scaffold.md

       image: nginx:latest
 ```

-The policy also rejects the creation of this Pod:
+It also rejects the creation of this Pod:

 ```yaml
 apiVersion: v1